Regional Parks Equity Toolkit

-The Council will use the equity toolkit to help guide decisions about future projects and policy directions.
-It includes a series of questions on the application that partner agencies submit to the Council for grant funds.
+We use the equity toolkit to help guide decisions about future projects and policy directions.
+It includes a series of questions on the application that partner agencies submit to the Met Council for grant funds.

 The Metropolitan Parks and Open Space Commission (MPOSC) and the Met Council use the toolkit to guide decision-making about grant funds to local parks implementing agencies.
 The questions in the toolkit help us identify:

 Populations currently underserved by the regional parks system

 Innovative practices of park agencies that could successfully apply across the park system